sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

 - [Sketch Image Replaste](https://github.com/mheesakkers/sketch-image-replaste), by Misha: A simple Sketch plugin for replacing images with your copied image of your clipboard.
+- [Elevation Shadows](https://github.com/YitingLiu/Elevation-Shadows), by Yiting Liu: A Sketch Plugin to apply consistent Elevation Shadows
+- [Sketch Sync](https://sensive.co), by Sensive: Create a collaboration hub for your Sketch files.
+- [Sketch Iconscope](https://github.com/ziven27/sketch-iconscope), by ziven27: Wrap the Icon with a square(4n) scope.
+- [SketchContentSync](https://github.com/contentsync/sketchcontentsync), by ContentSync: Sync sketch files with google docs.
 - [Puzzle Tokens](https://github.com/ingrammicro/puzzle-tokens), by Ingram Micro: Sketch.app plugin to apply design tokens to Sketch layers
+- [Puzzle Publisher](https://github.com/ingrammicro/puzzle-publisher), by Ingram Micro: Exports Sketch artboards into linked HTML files and publish it on external site using SFTP.
+- [Git Sketch Plugin](https://github.com/mathieudutour/git-sketch-plugin), by Mathieu Dutour: A Git client generating pretty diffs built right into Sketch.
+- [Merge Duplicate Symbols](https://github.com/oodesign/merge-duplicate-symbols), by oodesign: Sketch.app plugin to merge symbols with the same name.
+- [Frontify Plugin](https://github.com/Frontify/sketch), by Frontify: Connecting your brand and design worlds
 - [Origami Export](https://github.com/goozie001/semaphorepasteboard), by Facebook, Inc.: Copy/Paste from Sketch into Origami Studio.
 - [AutoFixiOSTextLineHeight](https://github.com/youngxkk/AutoFixiOSTextLineHeight), by youngxkk: Auto Fix iOS Text Line Height, so that the font restoration degree of iOS design draft reaches 100%.
 - [Text to Styles](https://github.com/tbrasington/text-to-styles), by Thomas Brasington: Generates Sketch type styles programmatically from Artboards
-- [Merge Duplicate Symbols](https://github.com/oodesign/merge-duplicate-symbols), by oodesign: Sketch.app plugin to merge symbols with the same name.
 - [File Cleaner](https://github.com/monzo/file-cleaner), by Monzo: Keep your Sketch files immaculately clean and in order.
-- [SketchContentSync](https://github.com/contentsync/sketchcontentsync), by ContentSync: Sync sketch files with google docs.
 - [Stickers](https://github.com/romannurik/Sketch-Stickers), by Roman Nurik: A Sketch plugin that lets you browse and quickly drag+drop stickers (specially tagged layers) in your Sketch Libraries.
 - [Browser Preview](https://github.com/lukasoppermann/browser-preview), by Lukas Oppermann: Quickly preview an artboard in your browser.
 - [Replace Images](https://github.com/shakemno/sketch-replace-images), by shakemno: Sketch 3 plugin to replace (as in update) existing images by name in a sketch document.